Hoang-Long2012/New/README.md

 ## Escape Sequences

-When using `-w`, New attempts to decode common escape sequences.
+When using `-w`, `--write` New attempts to decode common escape sequences.
 • Escape sequences are decoded using Python's unicode_escape codec.

 | Escape | Meaning |